Adyen vs Braintree: The ultimate 2026 comparison guide for global payments

 Who is Adyen's biggest competitor?

-Stripe is considered Adyen’s closest global competitor.
+Stripe and Airwallex are considered Adyen’s closest global competitors.
 Both platforms offer developer-first payments infrastructure and enterprise-scale acquiring.
-Airwallex is another strong competitor to Adyen for growing international businesses.
+Airwallex is a strong competitor to Adyen for growing international businesses.

 Is Adyen a good payment processor?